Litigation and enforcement in Switzerland: overview

 Legal insurance is increasingly popular.
 Several large, and some specialised, insurance companies offer insurance for litigation costs.

 The Code on Civil Procedure requires civil law court proceedings and the delivery of judgments to be public.
 However, public interest in commercial cases is usually limited.
-Copies of judgments (mostly in anonymised form) may be requested by anyone and are published online.
+Copies of judgments of the second instance courts and the Federal Tribunal can be requested by anyone and are frequently published online (in anonymised form).
 Briefs and documents filed by the parties and the court's deliberations are kept confidential.
-The court is authorised to partially or entirely exclude the public from proceedings, if this is in the public interest or, upon application, in the protected interest of a concerned person.
+The court is authorised to partially or entirely exclude the public from certain proceedings (such as family matters) if this is in the public interest or, on application, in the protected interest of a concerned person (for example, trade secrets).
 Conciliations hearings are not open to the public.

 There are no specific pre-action conduct rules, except that the parties must personally attend the conciliation hearing before the conciliation authority if both: